saltysyrup/Tic-Tac-Toe-AI/README.md

 game.board : list 0..8 of “ “  | “X” | “O”
 game.is_valid_move(i) : returns True or False
-game.check_win() : Returns True or False
+game.check_win(theBoard) : Returns True or False   #I made the change we talked about in class - it now takes a list representing the board instead of using the actual board.
+You can pass it the actual board or a copy you update.

 These are the only functions you should need to call from the code I provide.
 You can create additional functions as needed.
 I will supply the full code after you come up with some approaches for the AI move function.

 NOTE: Should we make it so that check_win() doesn’t check the actual current state but can take in a board configuration and report back win or lose?
+YES - I've made this change!